alykhank/resume/resume.md

 #### Personal Projects

+##### iOS Developer
+* Independently learning Objective-C using print and online resources
+* Developed programmable, graphing, reverse polish notation calculator
+* Creating several Open Data API based applications, to be released in App Store

 ##### University of Waterloo Menu ([uwmenu.alykhan.com](http://uwmenu.alykhan.com))
-* Displays lists of meals at each on-campus servery, formatted for mobile devices
+* Displays meals for the week at each on-campus eatery with locations & hours, formatted for mobile devices with jQuery Mobile
-* Retrieves UW Menu JSON data using Python with cron-style scheduler via official API
+* Retrieves JSON data using Python from UW Open Data API
-* Securely stores assets on Amazon S3
+* Stores response in PostgreSQL database
 * Parses and displays data via Flask with Jinja2 on Heroku

-##### iOS Developer
-* Independently learning Objective-C using print and online resources
-* Developed programmable Reverse Polish Notation Calculator
-* Creating UW Menu native application, to be released in App Store

 ##### Infrared Experimentation
 * Designed systems using infrared LED's and Wii Remotes for infrared camera-based touch screens and virtual reality head tracking